TasnubaTiha33/TasnubaTiha33/README.md

 ### 👋 Hi there!
 I'm Tasnuba!

 A passionate Computer Science graduate currently diving into Causal Inference, Machine Learning, and Deep Learning research.
-I love building projects that bridge data and real-world impact — especially in healthcare and computer vision.
+I love building projects that bridge data and real-world impact, especially in healthcare and computer vision.

 <div align="left">